BNN-UPC/datanetAPI/README.md

 * ‘queueSizes’: queue sizes (in number of packets) for each output queue of the node.
 Values are separated by commas.
 Each value is associated with a QoS queue.
 * ‘schedulingPolicy’: Policy used to serve the QoS queues.
 It may be one of the following ones: ‘FIFO’ (First-In, First-Out), ‘SP’ (Strict Priority), ‘WFQ’ (Weighted Fair Queuing), ‘DRR’ (Deficit Round Robin).
 If not specified, a ‘FIFO’ policy is considered by default.
 * ‘schedulingWeights’: List of weights separated by commas associated to each QoS queue.
 Used only in the WFQ and DRR scheduling policies.
+* 'tosToQoSqueue': Association of ToS to QoS queues.
+QoS queues are separated by semicolons (;) and the corresponding substrings represent the list of ToS associated with the QoS queue separated by comma (,).

 ### 4.4 List of link parameters